Your cart

 7. Are Avenco mattresses easy to set up?

-The hybrids flexed acceptably on adjustable frames during brief checks.
-The pocketed coil cores bent without harsh creaks, and comfort layers stayed intact.
-As long as the base provides full support with slats or platform sections, the mattresses performed reasonably well under articulation.
+In brief checks, the hybrids flexed reasonably on adjustable frames.
+The coil cores bent without harsh noise, and the comfort layers stayed intact.
+Make sure the base provides even support across the surface.

 Previous post